 State and federal regulations require Texas cities to maintain proper levels of disinfectant in public water systems to protect against harmful bacteria and viruses.

 While chloramine is effective for long-term treatment, it can lose strength in warmer months or in complex systems.
-To prevent this, the City periodically switches to free chlorine, a more aggressive disinfectant, to help:
+To prevent this, the City periodically will switch to free chlorine, a more aggressive disinfectant, to help:

 Clear out buildup in pipes that can reduce disinfection effectiveness